Meet Our Staff

 Cierra Kaler-Jones is a research assistant with the Maryland Equity Project and first year Ph.D. student in the minority and urban education program in the Department of Teaching and Learning, Policy and Leadership.
-She received her M.A. in education and human development from The George Washington University with a focus on curriculum & instruction for elementary education.
+She received her M.A. in education and human development from The George Washington University with a focus on curriculum and instruction for elementary education.
 She earned her B.A. in social work from Rutgers University, with concentrations in women's studies and race studies.
 Her research interest focuses on arts-based curriculum as a tool to empower girls of color to be change makers and leaders through mindfulness and movement.
 Outside of researching current trends in education, Cierra is a professional dancer, teaching artist, and freelance writer.

 Charlotte Healy is a research assistant with the Maryland Equity Project and a third year doctoral student in the Education Policy and Leadership Program in the Department of Teaching and Learning, Policy and Leadership.
 Prior to joining the Equity Project she spent four years teaching middle school Language Arts and Math in a Title I school in South Carolina.
 Her research focuses on the equity and adequacy of school funding with a focus on special education funding.
-Charlotte received a B.A. in Education from Furman University and M.Ed in Teaching and Learning from Clemson University.
+Charlotte received a B.A. in Education from Furman University and a M.Ed in Teaching and Learning from Clemson University.

 Kayla is a research assistant with the Maryland Equity Project and a first year student in the Master of Public Policy program.
 She is interested in the role that equality of opportunity in education plays in local economic development, particularly for minority and English-Learning students.
 Before coming to the University of Maryland and MEP, she obtained Bachelors of Arts degrees in Economics and Spanish from Indiana University of Pennsylvania.